 In addition to tax benefits, Irish law itself is an attractive and useful authority, as it is based in Common Law, unlike many other countries where the legal system is based in Civil Law.
 Amongst other things, Common Law has particular implications on the principle freedom of contract, essentially enabling the parties to a contract to write their own terms and conditions, rather than them already being prescribed by law.

-If you need to start a limited company in Dublin, the options can be daunting.
-There are a wealth of choices ahead of you and you can get through as best you can or turn to the Irish companies incorporation experts for help, guidance and cost-effective tax planning in Republic of Ireland, that will pay off for years to come.
-If you're wondering how to create a company in Dublin then come to Coddan CPM for the best business incorporation advice and company formation service in Republic of Ireland.
+If you need to form a limited company in Dublin, the options can be daunting.
+There are a wealth of choices ahead of you and you can get through as best you can or turn to the Irish companies formation experts for help, guidance and cost-effective tax planning in Republic of Ireland, that will pay off for years to come.
+If you're wondering how to create a company in Dublin then come to Coddan CPM for the best business formation advice and company formation service in Republic of Ireland.

 Once you've decided what your Irish business is going to do, as in the services and products you'll offer, you need to decide upon a business name registration and make sure there isn't a similar firm already registered with ROI Companies Registrar that could affect your business name registration choice.
 It's better to do this before you've invested time, money and your emotional involvement into a brand identity that then has to go in the bin.